Japan In June 2025– Top Reasons To Visit In The ‘Month Of Water’

 The foremost reason for visiting any place during the off-season is the cheap prices of flights and accommodation options.
 Moreover, if you are planning to take our advice to visit Hokkaido, June is the perfect time to do so.

-6 Best Festivals To Attend In Japan In June
+4 Best Festivals In Japan In June

 1. Agata Festival

 The Agata Festival takes place in Kyoto on the evening of June 5th.
-The festival lasts overnight and is believed to help the locals drive away evil.
+The festival lasts overnight and is believed to help the locals resist evil.
 It involves a grand parade, along with a ritual called bonten mawashi.
 In this ritual, parade participants carrying a bonten (an oblong piece of wood with attached pieces of paper) wave it in the darkness.
 Whoever catches a piece of paper is believed to be blessed with good luck and a powerful charm that drives evil away.

 Looking To Book An International Holiday?